sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 You can reach us at \href{mailto: info@example.com}{info@example.com}.
 ```

-References are also useful for internal links within your document, what word
+References are also useful for internal links within your document, what Word
 would call a 'Cross-reference'.
 Suppose you label a table (see [Tables](#tables)) with:

 ```tex
 \label{table:shopping}
 ```

-You can then refer to it elsewhere in the document with
+You can refer to it elsewhere in the document with
 ```tex
 For more information see Table \ref{table:shopping}.
 ```

 The reader will see (an automatically-generated) number, and be able to click on
-it to go directly to the reference.
+it to go to the reference.
 (They will *not* see the label 'shopping'.)

 ## Headers and footers
 LaTeX is wildly high-powered here, so the problem for Word users is not so much